BenjaminShinar/Books-Resources/AWS_Services.md

 - Managed Microsoft AD - Active Directory by AWS
 - RAM - Resources Access Manger - share resources across account
 - SSM - Parameter Store and Secrets Manager
+- Service Quotes - see the AWS quotas at one place and request to increase them.
+- License Manager - manage software licenses

 ## Networking and Security